Nestea Logo

 Nestea Logo 1987

 The logo has been given a background.
-It seems to be written on a paper or envelope lying in a corner, which is “sent out” to the world.
+It seems to be written on a piece of paper or an envelope lying in a corner, which is “sent out” to the world.
 In the top shaded paper corner, you can see a sprig of a plant with three leaves on it.
 The leaves are tilted toward the word “tea” and represent a tea bush.
 The emblem is now more associated with the plant beverage.
-The inscription letters are not so elongated, which looks more harmonious.
+The letters in the inscription are not as elongated, which makes it look more harmonious.

 1989 – 1997